Kaikoura District, Hurunui District, Waimakariri District, Banks Peninsula District, Selwyn District, Christchurch City, Ashburton District

 |Postal Address:||Private Bag 4711, Christchurch|

 This is a tertiary, public-funded, hospital providing a full range of obstetric and gynaecolgoical services.

 A second trimester service is provided for West Coast and South Canterbury District Health Boards.

-Assessment is made first at Lyndhurst Hospital or by a private gynaecologist.
+Assessment is made first at the Gynaecology Procedure Unit, Chirstchurch Public Hospital, or by a private gynaecologist.